Mathematics with Placement Year BSc

 - Mathematical Methods

 This course introduces methods which are useful in many areas of mathematics.
 The emphasis will mainly be on obtaining approximate solutions to problems which involve a small parameter and cannot easily be solved exactly.
-These problems will include the evaluation of integrals and the solution of differential equations.
+These problems will include the evaluation of integrals.
 Examples of possible applications are: oscillating motions with small nonlinear damping, the effect of other planets on the Earth's orbit around the Sun, boundary layers in fluid flows, electrical capacitance of long thin bodies, central limit theorem correction terms for finite sample size.10 credits

 - Mathematical modelling of natural systems